Adult Taekwondo Instructors

 Master Tara Sarathi

-Master Sarathi is currently a 4th Degree Black Belt and has served as President of CW Taekwondo at Boston since 2017.
+Master Sarathi is currently a 5th Degree Black Belt who currently teaches adult L3 classes and has served as President of CW Taekwondo at Boston since 2017.
 Master Sarathi is a former president and captain of the national champion MIT Sport Taekwondo Club, and earned All-Star athlete honors in the Eastern Collegiate Taekwondo Conference (ECTC) during that time.

 Tara is the current Tournament Committee Chair of the USA National Collegiate Taekwondo Conference and has organized several National Collegiate Taekwondo Championships in that role.
 Tara also serves as the Tournament Committee Co-Chair of the ECTC.
 Tara thinks everyone is awesome.